ellipt01/joint/README.md

 The file specified by the -p option is the settings file for the joint inversion, which must contain the following 6 fields:

     1. number of grid cells: nx, ny, nz
-    2. area of analysis: xleft, xright, yleft, yright, ztop, zbottom (km)
+    2. area of analysis: west-edgeg, east-edge, south-edge, north-edge, z-top, z-bottom (km)
     3. altitude of observations: zobs (km)
     4. magnetic inclination and declination (degree): inc, dec
     5. penaltyn parameter: mu
-    6. inversion parameters: tolerance, num. of maxiter
+    6. lower bounds: penaltyn parameter nu, magnetization lower, density lower

 The format of the settings file is